-Is the society more masculine or feminine oriented?
-Masculine societies are more competitive, success and goal/achievement driven than feminine societies, which value cooperation, modesty, taking care of the weak individuals etc.
+Is a society more masculine or feminine-oriented?
+Masculine societies are more competitive, successful and goal/achievement driven than feminine societies, which value cooperation, modesty, taking care of weaker individuals etc.

 d) Uncertainty Avoidance

-How do people of a society deal with uncertainty/ambiguity of possible future risks?
-Should we just let thing happen or do we want to control them?
-So this one is about:’ Stick to what we know or should we take risks and be open-minded for new ideas and changes?’
+How do people in a society deal with the uncertainty/ambiguity of possible future risks?
+Should we just let things happen or do we want to control them?
+So this one is about:‘ Stick to what we know or should we take risks and be open-minded for new ideas and changes?‘

 e) Long Term vs short term Orientation